qpages/glassWebsiteTutorial/README.md

 > `text-align: center` in .dashboard

 * How to make .pro img relative to div pro?
-> `positon: relative in .pro and position: absolute in .pro img`
+> `positon: relative` in .pro and position: absolute in .pro img

+* What is the difference between font-size and font-weight?
+> Weight is if font is more or less bold and Size is height of font.

+* How to clip the background to the text ?
+> `-webkit-background-clip: text;` and `-webkit-text-fill-color: transparent;`

 # Tips
 * Set opacity to title for a better "glass" effect.
+* `overflow: hidden` to hide something going outside its div as progress::after does.